-On October 11, 2017 we deposited \$34.2 million of cash into an irrevocable trust to secure certain liabilities for our captive insurance company and several days later, \$36.6 million of letters of credit were cancelled that previously had secured these liabilities.
-The cash deposited into the trust is shown as Captive insurance collateral and, correspondingly, reduced the amount of cash on our balance sheet.
+On October 11, 2017 we deposited \$34.2 million of cash into an irrevocable trust to secure certain liabilities for our captive insurance company and, several days later, \$36.6 million of letters of credit were cancelled that previously had secured these liabilities.
+The cash deposited into the trust is shown on our balance sheet as Captive Insurance Collateral and, correspondingly, reduced the amount of cash on our balance sheet.
 We believe that this investment into the irrevocable trust will lower our letter of credit fees, increase interest income on invested cash balances and provide us with certain tax advantages attributable to a captive insurance company.
 As a result of these transactions, our ability to borrow from our bank group increased by \$2.4 million, as the decrease in letters of credit was greater than the cash deposit.